The Business Risk Review (BRR): Monitoring business developments and performance

 Systematic monitoring enables us to examine apparently anomalous data and consider whether there are potential risks to tax compliance.
 Inconsistencies will be reviewed and resolved internally, if possible, before being discussed with the customer.

-Our knowledge of the customer should be recorded on the Business Overview Template (Word 50KB).
+Our knowledge of the customer should be recorded on the Customer Overview (CO) Document (Excel 19KB).